(CNN) -- Here's a look at the life of professional tennis player Serena Williams, currently ranked number one in the world.

 Four-time Olympic gold medalist.

-Has won more than $50 million in career prize money, more than any other female athlete.
+Has won over $60 million in career prize money, more than any other female athlete.

 Is fifteen months younger than sister and tennis pro Venus Williams.